True BLUE Fact Sheet

 Taurine is an amino sulfonic acid that is important in the body for fat digestion and heart function.
 Taurine deficiency is a known cause of DCM, though not all pets diagnosed with DCM have low taurine levels.
 All Blue Buffalo formulas contain natural sources of taurine like protein-rich meat, which is an excellent source of taurine and the first ingredient in all Blue Buffalo formulas, and we supplement all our grain-free dry dog food with methionine, which can be converted to taurine in a dog’s body.
 All our large breed and senior grain-free dry dog foods also are supplemented with additional taurine.

 At Blue Buffalo, we work every day to ensure that our food is safe and healthy.
 Blue Buffalo is proud to offer a variety of formulations across its portfolio, both with grains and grain-free.
 In fact, the majority of Blue Buffalo dog food sales to pet parents contain wholesome grains.
 Our grain recipes, such as our most popular BLUE Life Protection Formula, are made with wholesome whole grains like brown rice, barley and oatmeal.
 And for pet parents who chose to avoid grains, our grain-free recipes contain the delicious meat pets love without grains and glutens.
 We will continue to offer a variety of formulations to meet the needs of dogs and cats across all life stages, breeds and activity levels.
+You can find more information on grains and the differences between grain-free formulas and diets with wholesome grains here.

 Our Promise to Pet Parents